rapidsai/raft/README.md

 The easiest way to build RAFT from source is to use the `build.sh` script at the root of the repository:
 1. Create an environment with the needed dependencies:
 ```
-conda env create --name raft_dev -f conda/environments/raft_dev_cuda11.5.yml
+mamba env create --name raft_dev -f conda/environments/raft_dev_cuda11.5.yml
-conda activate raft_dev
+mamba activate raft_dev
 ```
 ```
 ./build.sh pyraft pylibraft libraft tests bench --compile-libs
 ```

-The [Build](BUILD.md) instructions contain more details on building RAFT from source and including it in downstream projects.
-You can find a more comprehensive version of the above CPM code snippet the [Building RAFT C++ from source](BUILD.md#build_cxx_source) guide.
+The [build](BUILD.md) instructions contain more details on building RAFT from source and including it in downstream projects.
+You can also find a more comprehensive version of the above CPM code snippet the [Building RAFT C++ from source](BUILD.md#build_cxx_source) section of the build instructions.

 ## Folder Structure and Contents